 Probably most commonly the misplaced data are when the coordinate reference system of layers is not defined or assigned incorrectly.

 - datum transformation needs to be done during reprojection (i.e. GPS / survey layer / map do not have the

 - AND the datum transformation is not correct.

-The likely reason is that there is correctly downloaded and used extra datum shift file in QGIS, but missing in Mergin Maps Input (more information in this blog)
+The likely reason is that there is correctly downloaded and used extra datum shift file in QGIS, but missing in Mergin Maps mobile app (more information in this blog)

 # QGIS transformation tab

 QGIS exposes a nice interface for coordinate reference systems through the Transformation tab in Settings.
 It is powered by PROJ (opens new window), which tries to find the best available (opens new window)transformation route from the source to the destination coordinate reference system.

 Let's say we want to setup default transformation between British National Grid (EPSG:27700) and World Geodetic System used in GPS (EPSG:4326) for all our future QGIS projects.